"Jessica, what's the best way to freeze herbs?"

 After the harvest, it's vital that you dry your flowers at 50% humidity.
 Higher levels of moisture in the air may lead to mold, mildew or rot, which means your whole grow would go up in smoke--and not in a good way.
 This small investment will help protect your much larger one.
 It's the same model I have.

 So, you've got all your supplies, but where are you going to find high quality, reliable seeds that will grow well?
-First, a primer: Cannabis seeds can yield male or female plants, but only the females produce harvestable buds.
-Conventional plants require very specific exposure to light, which needs to change as the plants enter different phases of maturity.
+First, a primer: Cannabis seeds can yield male or female plants, but only females produce harvestable buds.
+Conventional plants require very specific light exposure, which needs to change as plants enter different phases of maturity.
+I recommend getting around all that by purchasing only feminized autoflower seeds: All female, no light adjustments needed.
+Easy peasy!
+My pick for you is this money-saving 3-strain Autoflower Mix pack, which is ideal for indoor grows.
+You get 5 seeds each of Amnesia Haze, Blueberry and Northern Lights.

 *Check local laws prior to purchasing seeds.

-Copyright © 2023 JESSICA DAMIANO GARDEN COACH - All Rights Reserved.
+Copyright © 2024 JESSICA DAMIANO GARDEN COACH - All Rights Reserved.

 Powered by GoDaddy Website Builder